istio/istio.io/content/en/blog/2019/multi-cluster-mesh-automation/index.md

 title: Multi-mesh configuration and service discovery using Admiral
 subtitle: Configuration automation for Istio multi-mesh.
 description: Automating Istio configuration for Istio deployments (clusters) that work as a single mesh.
-publishdate: 2019-12-28
+publishdate: 2019-12-30
 attribution: Anil Attuluri (Intuit), Jason Webb (Intuit)
 keywords: [traffic-management,automation,configuration,multicluster,multi-mesh,gateway,federated,globalidentifer]
 target_release: 1.5
 ---

-When we read the blog post [Multi-Mesh Deployments for Isolation and Boundary Protection](https://istio.io/blog/2019/isolated-clusters/) we could immediately relate to some of the problems mentioned and how we are using [Admiral](https://github.com/istio-ecosystem/admiral), an open source project under istio-ecosystem to solve these.
+When we read the blog post [Multi-Mesh Deployments for Isolation and Boundary Protection](https://istio.io/blog/2019/isolated-clusters/) we could immediately relate to some of the problems mentioned, and we thought we could share how we are using [Admiral](https://github.com/istio-ecosystem/admiral), an open source project under istio-ecosystem to solve those.

 ## Background

 We were off to a good start with Istio but quickly realized the configuration for multi-cluster was complicated and would be challenging to maintain over time.
 We picked an opinionated version of [Multi-Cluster Istio Service Mesh with local control planes](https://istio.io/docs/setup/install/multicluster/gateways/#deploy-the-istio-control-plane-in-each-cluster) for scalability and other operational reasons.
-Having picked this model, we had the following  key requirements to solve for before allowing wide adoption of Istio Service Mesh:
+Having selected this model, we had the following  key requirements to solve for before allowing wide adoption of Istio Service Mesh:
 - Creation of service DNS decoupled from the namespace (Uniform service naming mentioned [here](https://istio.io/blog/2019/isolated-clusters/#features-of-multi-mesh-deployments))
 - Service Discovery across many clusters
-- Support Active-Active & HA/DR deployments with services being deployed in globally unique namespaces in clusters in different regions.
+- Support Active-Active & HA/DR deployments.
+We also needed to support these critical resiliency patterns with services being deployed in globally unique namespaces across discrete clusters.

-We have over 160 k8s clusters and the namespace naming schema utilized created a globally unique name across these clusters for every namespace.
-This meant the same service binary deployed in different regions would be run in namespaces with different names.
+We have over 160 k8s clusters and we use a globally unique namespace name across all clusters.
+This meant the same service workload deployed in different regions would be run in namespaces with different names.
 This would mean that `foo.namespace.global` (routing strategy mentioned in [Multicluster version routing](https://istio.io/blog/2019/multicluster-version-routing/) name would no longer work across clusters.
 We needed a globally unique and discoverable service DNS that resolves service instances in multiple clusters, each instance running/addressable with its own unique k8s FQDN.
 (Example: `foo.global` would resolve to both `foo.uswest2.svc.cluster.local` & `foo.useast2.svc.cluster.local` if foo is running in two k8s clusters with unique namespaces)
 Also, in our case, services needed additional DNS names with different resolution and global routing properties.
 For example, `default.payments.global` would resolve locally first, and then route to a remote instance (using topology routing) while `default.payments-west.global` and `default.payments-east.global` would always resolve to the respective regions (such names were needed for testing).

 ## Contextual Configuration
 As we investigated how to solve the aforementioned issues, it became apparent that configuration needed to be contextual.
-By contextual, the configuration would be different depending on where the services and their clients are deployed.
+In other words, each cluster would need to be delivered a configuration that was specifically tailored for its view of the world.

 Here is an example:
 We have a payments service consumed by orders and reports.
 The payments service has a HA/DR deployment across us-east (cluster 3) and us-west (cluster 2).
 Payments service is deployed in namespaces with different names in each region.
-The orders service is deployed in different cluster as payments in us-west (cluster 1).
+The orders service is deployed in a different cluster as payments in us-west (cluster 1).
 The reports service is deployed in the same cluster as payments in us-west (cluster 2).

 In the diagram below, the Istio Service Entry yaml for payments service in Cluster 1 and Cluster2 illustrates the contextual configuration needed for other services to consume payments service: